ops-utils/kubeadm-deploy/README.md

 Deployer utilities for `kubeadm`
 ================================

-Deployment wrappers for the [kubeadm](https://kubernetes.io/docs/setup/production-environment/tools/kubeadm) bootstrapper for [Kubernetes](https://kubernetes.io) clusters.
+Deployment wrapper for the [kubeadm](https://kubernetes.io/docs/setup/production-environment/tools/kubeadm) bootstrapper for [Kubernetes](https://kubernetes.io) clusters.

-This is an "easy" way to deploy `kubeadm`, especially for the examples that include infracode to help manage .
+This is an "easy" way to get `kubeadm` installed on both control plane node(s) and worker nodes, especially for the examples that include infracode to help manage .
 If you don't understand what `kubeadm` is for, or what these scripts are doing, ***do not use these helpers!***.
 Read through each script, and understand what it's doing & what it's asking for before you blindly run this stuff in production.

 Any script not containing a public cloud provider's acronym (e.g. `aws`) in the filename is intended to be a generic script for any deployment on any host(s).